 I have invested in shiny and frilly, and when Grayson was young, I had the time to devote to it.
 However, at this stage, we have so many irons in the fire, that extra frills don’t fit in.

 I am raising two boys and although they love a good craft, all my color printing and cute ideas are lost on them.
 Grant does love to cut, which is good for his fine motor, and LLATL provides just enough to enjoy it.

 The book for second grade starts out with stories from a farm.
 So, I set up a barn and all the animals on a side table for Grant to play with while I read Grayson’s books.
 As I watched him play, I saw how I could use that farm set to reinforce words and sounds.
 I wrote out each animal and tool on paper and had him match them up.
 For instance, associating the written word with the object is like a photograph in your brain.

 Similarly, simple math concepts can also come into play here on the farm.
 How many piglets does mama pig have?
 If one got out of the pen, how many are left?

 Along with the LLATL, I have Grant working on his writing with the Draw Write Now books.
 The first one happens to be all about a farm.
 There are four sentences to write along with step-by-step instructions on how to draw the object.
 I have him do this about twice a week, and it really is amazing how much his writing skills

 and drawing have improved.

 Sometimes less is more in our child’s lessons.
 The wonderful part of schooling our children at home is individualized education.
-We often get busy and try to have all our children doing the same books for simplicity on us moms.
+We often get busy.
+Moreover, we try to have all our children doing the same books for simplicity on us moms.
 If you are having a struggle, step back and look at the child.
 What can we take away or add to their learning?

 Children need to feel successful and that will promote further learning.